 - details about how to a claim to the Ombudsman if it is rejected;

 - bank helpline numbers – it doesn’t matter if you don’t have the paperwork and account numbers, contact these helplines and the banks will trace which accounts you paid PPI on.

 You don’t need to use a claims management firm to make your PPI claim.
 Many are charging rip-off rates – 30%, 40% or even more.
-A House of Commons investigation in May 2016 concluded:
+A House of Commons investigation concluded: